When it comes to the Revolutionary period, New York City has a fascinating history.

-New York City hasn’t done as great a job as Boston or Philadelphia.
+However, NYC hasn’t done as great a job as Boston or Philadelphia in showcasing this to the public.
 When you walk through the streets of Lower Manhattan, signs of Colonial and Revolutionary times aren’t prominently displayed.

 Let me go out on a limb here and ask what comes to mind when I say, Alexander Hamilton.

-Now, if you’re like most NYC visitors, you undoubtedly think of the hit Broadway musical.
+Now, if you’re like most people planning a New York City trip, you undoubtedly think of the hit Broadway musical.
 You know the one, who’s tickets are harder to come by than a rainbow with a pot of gold!

 Unlike visiting Bowling Green with just a guidebook or a Wikipedia blurb, our group had an expert who knew exactly where to direct our attention.
 He showed us still visible signs of the damage left behind by the Sons of Liberty.